ACS Award For Creative Invention

-Over the past three decades, the accolades have piled up for this husband and father of three.
-They include the 2005 Nobel Prize in Chemistry, the 2002 Arthur C. Cope Award, and the 2003 ACS Award for Creative Research in Homogenous or Heterogeneous Catalysis.
-Such recognition has landed Grubbs appointments to more than 40 committees and advisory boards since 1981, many of which he currently still holds.
+Since 1981, Walt has been a member of the chemistry faculty at Tufts.
+He was promoted to associate professor in 1986 and to full professor in 1992.

-With literally hundreds of research groups and companies around the world using Grubbs's catalysts and students and researchers alike clamoring to work in his lab, Grubbs has more than earned this latest honor.
+He was elected to the National Academy of Engineering in 2008 and is a fellow of the American Institute for Medical & Biological Engineering and the American Association for the Advancement of Science.

-Grubbs will present the award address before the Division of Organic Chemistry.
+Walt will present the award address before the Division of Analytical Chemistry at the fall ACS national meeting in Boston.

 Join the conversation